The Progress Economy

 The same dynamic can be found in fast fashion, where value is extracted through high volume and low price, with little consideration of the environmental or social aspects.

-Our traditional value-in-exchange model is deeply rooted in goods and manufacturing.
-That was natural when the model was conceived.
-That was during an era defined by industrial production, physical goods, and efficiency at scale.
+Our traditional value-in-exchange model is deeply rooted in observations drawn from manufacturing and goods.
+That made sense in an era dominated by industrial production, physical outputs, and efficiency at scale.

-Yet this mindset is increasingly out of step with economic reality.
-As Chesbrough highlights in Open Innovation, the structure of our economies has shifted dramatically.
-Manufacturing’s share of GDP has declined, while services have surged — not only in mature economies but across emerging markets as well.
+As Chesbrough notes in Open Innovation, the structure of our economies has shifted dramatically.
+Manufacturing’s share of GDP has fallen, while services have expanded rapidly—not only in mature economies, but across emerging markets as well.

 The World Trade Organization makes the point plainly: